pcdavies/DatabaseCloudServiceForDBAsOCI/workshops/dbcs-dba/SG-Intro.md

 ### Objectives

--   Clone, unplug, transfer and plug the AlphaPDB pluggable database using SQL Developer.
+-   Hot clone a pluggable database from on-premise to the Cloud.
--   Export and import a schema using SQL Developer to execute Oracle Data Pump jobs.
+-   Migrate a schema using Oracle Data Pump.
--   Export and import a small collection of tables using SQL Developer.
+-   Migrate data using a Transportable Tablespace.
+-   Copy data using Database Links.

 ## Lab 300: Common DBA Tasks